 // 3.
 Define your model as a graph function

-trainer := train.NewTrainer(manager, ctx, myModelFn,
+trainer := train.NewTrainer(backend, store, myModelFn,

 losses.SparseCategoricalCrossEntropyLogits,